Key Takeaways

 If I have lots of cash, do I still need to worry about investing?

 Maintaining substantial cash reserves is not a prudent financial strategy, as it can lead to a decline in purchasing power over time.
-During high inflationary periods, the adverse impact can be significant.
-A much smarter approach is to establish a prudent liquidity reserve and invest your excess funds.
-Doing so in a balanced way can provide you a mix of income and growth that consistently outpaces the rate of inflation.
+Establishing a prudent liquidity reserve and investing your excess funds is a much smarter approach.
+Doing so in a balanced way can provide you with a mix of income and growth that consistently outpaces the rate of inflation.

 What is a mutual fund?

 A mutual fund is a professionally managed, pooled investment vehicle that allows an investor to purchase many different assets via a single transaction.
 The riskiness of a mutual fund is largely determined by the nature of the underlying investments.
 Diversified money market funds are very low-risk.
-Diversified investment grade bond funds reflect a moderate level of risk, while stock funds are a higher-risk.
+Diversified investment-grade bond funds reflect a moderate level of risk, while stock funds are higher risk.

 What is the 120 Rule?

-The 120 Rule is an investment tool designed to help an individual to dynamically maintain a risk-conscious asset allocation throughout life.
-It is based on the belief that an asset allocation should favor growth-oriented investments early in life and stable-value investments later in life.
+The 120 Rule is an investment tool designed to help an individual dynamically maintain a risk-conscious asset allocation throughout life.
 It works by subtracting your age from 120.
-The resulting number is the percentage of your money you should place in stocks, with the balance placed in bonds.
+The resulting number is the percentage of money you should place in stocks, with the balance placed in bonds.
 For example, a 30-year-old would invest 90% in stocks and 10% in bonds.
 On the other hand, a 50-year-old might consider investing 70% in stocks and 30% in bonds.
-This is presented as a frame of reference rather than a strict rule of thumb.

 Please seek the advice of a qualified professional before making financial decisions.